JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 ### 2.5 Comparison operators

-Since ordinary comparison operators return boolean value, we need to implement SIMD wrappers for boolean.
+Since ordinary comparison operators return boolean value, we need to implement SIMD wrappers for booleans.
 The number of boolean elements of the wrappers will be directly related to the number of floating values wrapped by our arithmetic wrappers.